aaron777collins/MinecraftDatapackLanguage/docs/_docs/python-api.md

 pack.build("dist")
 ```

-### Implementing Conditional Logic
+### Implementing Control Flow

-While MDL files support native if/else if/else syntax, you can implement the same logic using the Python API with execute commands:
+While MDL files support native if/else if/else syntax and loops, you can implement the same logic using the Python API with execute commands.

+#### Conditional Logic

 ```python
 def create_conditional_pack():